Energy, economy, and emissions: A non-linear state space approach to projections: Specification of the E3S2 model

 Treating the four fuel types $(C_t, O_t, G_t, N_t)$ as exogenous (i.e., setting them equal to their observations) allows the use of the E3S2 model for projections using future energy pathways of different common scenarios such as SSPs or the IEA Net Zero roadmap.
+Modeling renewable energy instead of treating it as an exogenous variable not only allows for forecasting future renewable energy consumption conditional on trends inferred from historical data, but also facilitates conducting various scenario analyses regarding renewable energy, e.g., exploring the growth rate of renewable energy required to maintain a certain level of GDP growth when assuming all fossil fuels are phased out.
 See Section \ref{scenario} for more details.
-Modeling renewable energy instead of treating it as an exogenous variable not only allows for forecasting future renewable energy consumption conditional on trends inferred from historical data, but also facilitates conducting various scenario analyses regarding renewable energy, e.g., exploring the growth rate of renewable energy required to maintain a certain level of GDP growth when assuming all fossil fuels are phased out.

 The energy module is completed by a measurement equation that specifies the observations of renewable energy as the state $R^*$ plus a Gaussian error $\varepsilon_{R,t}$: